 Refurbishment of the main entry and façade leading from Pitt Street.
-This involved full demolition of the existing façade & entry and replaced with new curved entry doors and portals to match stage 1D.
-The internal lobby opened up into a conditioned space with new wall & floor tiling to suit the previous staging.
+Comprising of full demolition of the existing Façade & entry and replace with new curved entry doors & portals to match stage 1D.
+The internal lobby is to be opened up into a conditioned space with new wall & floor tiling to suit the previous staging.